mlc-mlapis/demo-angular-modal-gallery/README.md

 To show the difference between `angular-modal-gallery` and `primeng` components, the `slider` PrimeNG component is included.

+The main problem for `angular-modal-gallery`: It is not possible to create a single bundle which would include files:
+* angular-modal-gallery.js (it is in ES6/ES2015 module format)
+* angular-modal-gallery.ngfactory.js (it is in ES5/CommonJS module format)

+And it is necessary to load `angular-modal-gallery.umd.min.js` and `angular-modal-gallery.ngfactory.js` separatelly.

 How to run this demo:

 * Make a local clone of this repo